prise-3d/LSTM-noise-detection/README.md

-# Models comparisons
+# LSTM noise detection

 ## Description

-Project developed in order to compare models performances using simulation of these models.
+Project developed in order to use LSTM (RNN) models for noise detection into synthesis images.

 ## Installation